iPhone 8 trade-ins spike ahead of iPhone X, reseller says

 Apple's highest-end iPhone X goes on sale Nov.
 3, with preorders starting this Friday, Oct.
 27.

-Of course, Declutter is just one site, and not necessarily an accurate measure of total iPhone 8 sales and returns.
+Of course, Decluttr is just one site, and not necessarily an accurate measure of total iPhone 8 sales and returns.
 Apple did not respond to a request for comment.

 Discuss: iPhone 8 trade-ins spike ahead of iPhone...